lakshmishreea122003/L3AGQ_XAgent/README.md

   from xagent import XAgent
   from xagent.config import XAgentConfig
   ```
-- Initialized XAgent with XAgentConfig for configurations and executed it using agent.get_executor().
+- Initialized XAgent with XAgentConfig for configurations.
   ```
   xagent_config = XAgentConfig(
                 llm=llm,